AGTGreg/AppBlocks/docs/data.md

 `setData(newData, replaceData=false)`

 This method tells AppBlocks to update our data and then re-render our interface to reflect the changes we made.
 It also takes the optional parameter `replaceData`.
-By default this is set to `false` so AppBlocks will only update the parts of the data specify, keeping everything else intact.
+By default this is set to `false` so AppBlocks will only update the parts of the data you specify, keeping everything else intact.
 If we set this to `true` then AppBlocks will replace all of our old data with the new Data.

 Here's how we would call `setData` from our methods:
 ```js